Generic Name: dimethyl fumarate (dye METH il FUE mar ate)

-To make sure dimethyl fumarate is safe for you, tell your doctor if you have an active infection.
+To make sure dimethyl fumarate is safe for you, tell your doctor if you have:

 It is not known whether dimethyl fumarate will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant while using dimethyl fumarate.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of dimethyl fumarate on the baby.

 It is not known whether dimethyl fumarate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using dimethyl fumarate.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.